Category Archives: Northern California Inland

 Start at Trinity Center.
 It’s what Northern California calls a “resort,” which means it’s a general store, a launch ramp for the lake, and a campground.
 Ride Hwy 3 to Callahan.

-For the first few miles you’re riding flat terrain along Trinity Lake, but it’s merely pleasant, because you aren’t by the shore so the lake is little more than hints of blue through trees, and the lake itself, like so many reservoirs in Northern California, is largely drained and therefore not very pretty unless you’re there early in the year.
+For the first few miles you’re riding flat terrain along Trinity Lake, but it’s merely pleasant, because you aren’t by the shore so the lake is little more than hints of blue through trees.
+Like so many reservoirs in Northern California, Trinity is low by the end of summer and any time during drought years and then not very pretty, so better early in the year.

 Trinity Lake at low water